rbricheno/firefox-remove-safelinks/README.md

-# Disable Microsoft Safe Links
+# Disable Microsoft Safe Links (Cambridge version)

+This is a fork of https://github.com/wtimme/firefox-remove-safelinks

+This version of the extension only removes safelinks for things that are related to the University of Cambridge.

+A very basic hardcoded allowlist is used.

+Use the original version if you want to automatically disable all safelinks.

+## Intro

 When enabled, "Microsoft Defender for Office 365" uses a feature called ["Safe Link"][safe-link] to replace links in emails with URLs that go through